Jonathan Erlich

-Background
+Personal information

 Jonathan Erlich, who is Jewish, was born in Buenos Aires, Argentina.
-He moved to Haifa, Israel, when he was a one-year-old, and now resides in Tel Aviv and competes as an Israeli.
+He moved to Haifa, Israel, when he was a one-year-old, and now resides in Tel Aviv and competed as an Israeli.

 Erlich first started playing tennis when he was three years old, and he played his first tournament at the age of seven.
 He was later trained at the Wingate Institute, where he met Andy Ram, his future doubles partner.
 He turned pro in 1996 at the age of 19.

 Erlich is known as a fan of the football team Maccabi Haifa.

+Following his retirement, in 2023 Erlich joined the non-profit Israel Tennis & Education Centers (ITEC) as Director of High-Performance Program.
+In his new position, responsible for the development of competitive tennis layers from all backgrounds throughout Israel, with an emphasis on distributing resources and identifying talent in under-served and remote areas of the country.

 Tennis career

 1996–2005

 Erlich and Ram first competed at Queen's Club in June 2001.
 In 2002, in singles Erlich defeated world # 64 ranked Adrian Voinea of Romania, 6–2, 6–3, in Indianapolis.

 The Israeli duo's best achievement was reaching the semifinal of the Wimbledon championships in 2003.
 They defeated Mark Knowles and Daniel Nestor but lost the semifinal to defending Wimbledon champions Jonas Björkman and Todd Woodbridge.
 They were the first Israelis to advance to the semifinals in a Grand Slam event.

 They won the Thailand Open in September 2003 and the Grand Prix de Lyon in October 2003, defeating Julien Benneteau and Nicolas Mahut 6–1, 6–3 in the final.

 Erlich advanced with Liezel Huber of South Africa to the semifinals in the mixed doubles tournament in 2004 at the Australian Open.
 They were defeated by Leander Paes and Martina Navratilova in the semifinals.

 Ram and Erlich won the Lyon tournament again in October 2004.
 They defeated Jonas Björkman and Radek Štěpánek 7–6, 6–2 in the final.
 Erlich and Ram's next major tournament win was in Rotterdam in February 2005.
 They beat Czechs Cyril Suk and Pavel Vízner 6–4, 4–6, 6–3 in the finals.
 Ram and Erlich missed the French Open in 2005 due to the death of Ram's father shortly before the tournament was due to start.
 They reached 8th place in the doubles ranking at the end of 2005, and served as alternates at the Masters Cup in Shanghai.